sharpecs/mycota/README.md

     <center>
 </figure>

 The residual is an attribute that can be easily extracted from the model.
 It shows the difference between modeled values and actual values.
-By plotting the residuals as a weight ( Kernel Density Estimation) and overlaying its normal curve with the mean and standard deviation curve, any changes can be visualized .
+By plotting the residuals as a weight (Kernel Density Estimation) and overlaying the normal curve with the mean and standard deviation curves, potential hidden structures within the residuals can be identified.
 In this case, there is a shift indicating some type of phenomenon worth investigating.

 ```
 REGRESSION RESULTS